 Recommended for Best Attractions & Activities because: During the warmer months, this Rose Garden is a must-see attraction in Portland.

 Jason's expert tip: Although there are no blooms it's worth the trip in winter just for the view.
+From here you can see Mt.
+Hood.

 Known by the acronym OMSI, the Oregon Museum of Science and Industry is a favorite family day trip for locals and tourists alike.
 Kids will find a wide range of interactive exhibits that both educate and fascinate.
 Younger children have a whole exhibit hall geared towards hand-on exploration called The Science Playground, built for kids 6 and under.
 Science labs throughout the museum encourage experimentation that deepens visitors' understanding of life, the world and the universe.
 Aspiring astronomers will love the Kendall Planetarium, the largest and most advanced planetarium in the Northwest.
 The Omnimax theater has a five-story high domed shaped screen creating an incredibly immersive Imax movie experience.
 Visitors also have the rare opportunity to tour a vintage Navy submarine, mored in the Willamette River directly behind the museum.